 money services businesses (MSBs), or businesses that transmit or convert

 money like check cashing services, as well.
 The effort was designed to

-identity theft or fraud schemes by sending IRS auditors and criminal investigators to
+fraud schemes by sending IRS auditors and criminal investigators to conduct special

 Increased enforcement efforts can lead to allegations against innocent people

 Unfortunately, the increased push by the IRS to find and prosecute individuals